LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Weakly typed and OOP languages make it impossible to avoid the HEAP.
 Some languages abstract away pointers into objects or arrays.
 Some preprocessors amount to just import statements.
-There is also the rule about compiling with max pedanticness which favors strongly typed languages.
+There is also the rule about compiling with max pedantic-ness which favors strongly typed languages.
 If you are concerned about security read up about security standards for your language.
 You may not be able to implement every rule, but some of NASA's rules relate to readability and defensive coding which any language can implement.